 This is my new favorite breakfast food!
 It is also probably one of my top 5 recipes I’ve posted so far.
 I certainly don’t make it everyday, because it is a little more time consuming than regular bacon and eggs, but it is a delicious weekend treat!

-Eggs Benedict were one of my husbands favorite foods before going grain free, so I’ve been experimenting with a good grain-free recipe.
+Eggs Benedict were one of my husband’s favorite foods before going grain free, so I’ve been experimenting with a good grain-free recipe.
 I never actually saw the appeal before (English muffins taste a lot like cardboard to me) but now I do!

-These Eggs Benedict are now a favorite of everyone in our house, and I hope you’ll try them.
+These eggs Benedict are now a favorite of everyone in our house, and I hope you’ll try them.
 As always, they are grain free, gluten free, dairy optional!

-Grain Free Eggs Benedict
+Grain-Free Eggs Benedict Recipe

-- As eggs finish cooking, place one egg on top of each biscuit.
-Top with cheese if using.
+- As eggs finish cooking, place one egg on top of each biscuit on a plate.

-- Top with a spoonful of Hollandaise sauce.
+- Top with a spoonful of hollandaise sauce.

 - Serve immediately.

-Do you like Eggs Benedict?
+Do you like eggs Benedict?
 Will you try these?
-What is your favorite grain free breakfast food?
+What is your favorite grain-free breakfast food?